0xprinc/checks-while-hacks/README.md

 - `P5` -

 ## DeFi
+`defi has many vulnerabilities outside solidity, so familiarize yourself with the crypto space and its trends`
 - `D1` - Check your assumptions about what other contracts do and return.
 - `D2` - Don't mix internal accounting with actual balances.
 - `D3` - Don't use spot price from an AMM as an oracle.